cowboysdude/MMM-NOAA/README.md

 Will automatically select translation file and either F or C by reading your defaults from the config.js file [at the top] Will default to EN if NO translation file is found.
 Weather alerts will be in the native language chosen by your config.js automatically and in the correct language!
 Thanks tbbear!!!
-In this new Version you can select up to 3 different weather locations like in this example.
-You can also show up names(the one u like) for this places.
-U can do the selection of the location my pressing on the city name on touchscreen, with mouse-click or mousepad.

     {
         module: 'MMM-NOAA',